UC Mobile Client Checklist: How to Identify the Right Solution4.6 min read

 This blog offers a simple 2-step checklist for you to find a truly business-ready mobile UC&C solution and UC mobile client to meet the demand of your modern mobile workforce.

 Step 1: Mapping out the Right Mobile UC&C Strategy

 Every company has different business needs.
-And each of its functional team has unique processes and ways of communicating, requiring businesses, especially for small business with limited budget, to consider all of the various components when unifying mobile communications.
+And each of its functional teams has unique processes and ways of communicating, requiring businesses, especially small businesses with a limited budget, to consider all of the various components when unifying mobile communications.
 An evaluation of the roles and workflows of different departments will determine how a UC&C solution and UC mobile client can best serve your road warrior to boost productivity on the go.

 Start by determining the answers to the following fundamental questions:

 - How many mobile workers do you have now? ( Whether out in the field or in the office building)

 - What BYOD devices (iOS/Android Phones, PC, Tablet) do your employees often use?
 And what is the proportion?

 - What business applications do your mobile employees use daily?
 (These may include CRM, Contact Center, Hotel PMS, online conferencing tool, etc.)

 - Are you looking to consolidate vendors or applications to reduce costs?